REQUIREMENTS AND CAMPUS GUIDE

-Brown University consists of 6,670 undergraduate students.
-Of those students, 53% are female, 47% are male, 69.2% are white, 24% are Asian, 14.2% are Hispanic or Latino, 11.2% are black, 2.1% are American Indian or Alaskan Native, and 0.6% are Pacific Islander (including those who identify with more than one ethnicity).
-Over 900 students participate in community service activities and there are more than 400 student organizations on campus.
-60% of students participate in the arts either through a club or by organizing their own projects.
-74% of students live on campus, and 100% of Freshman live in university housing making for a very connected community.
+Students participate in community service activities and there are more than 500 student organizations on campus.
+The majority of students participate in the arts either through a club or by organizing their own projects.
+Because 74% of students live on campus, and 100% of freshmen live in university housing, Brown is a very tight-knit, connected community.
+Brown students are known to be intellectually curious, kind, and happy.

 How do I apply to Brown?